ro31337/ro31337.github.io/_posts/2016-3-10-First-look-to-Project-Rider.md

 title: First look to Project Rider with C# / .NET on MAC OS X
 ---

-Project rider is in beta, and available for preview.
+[Project Rider](https://www.jetbrains.com/rider/) is in beta, and available for preview.
 I tried to install it to see if things are going easy enough, and if it's usable on Mac OSX El Capitan.

 <img width="1051" alt="screenshot at mar 10 16-51-24" src="https://cloud.githubusercontent.com/assets/1477672/13690665/37531f5a-e6e7-11e5-8ce7-f0ea1e637996.png">